smithy-lang/smithy-dafny/TestModels/ExternV2/README.md

 For each path syntax, the developer should create a separate module that `replaces` the `replaceable` module.
 This TestModel demonstrates this in the `ExternV2Constructor` module and in the `WrappedTestDotNamespaced` module.

-If an extern module requires per-language behavior, the extern should NOT be replaced in the path-syntax specific module.
+If an extern module requires specific behavior in a particular language, the extern should NOT be replaced in the path-syntax specific module.
 Instead, the developer should write a new file per-language that:
 1. `include`s the path-syntax specific module.
 (This includes any shared extern definitions in the target language.)
 2. `replaces` the `replaceable` extern module.
 Here, the developer can add Dafny code specific to the language under generation.

 This TestModel demonstrates this in the `SimpleExternV2` module.

-(TODO: Implement this)
+(TODO: Implement outer-module or similar mechanism: https://sim.amazon.com/issues/CrypTool-5260)
-Under this V2 system, Smithy-Dafny generated Dafny code will not declare modules as extern.
-These modules will instead be given a language-idiomatic extern name through the `outer-module` compile flag.
-(This is not implemented yet.
-The `outer-module` flag is not available on the legacy Dafny CLI.
-We can either migrate Smithy-Dafny's Makefile to `dafny translate` or migrate the `outerModule` flag to the legacy Dafny CLI.)

 ## Build
 ### .NET